tektoncd/community/teps/0060-remote-resource-resolution.md

 #### Applicability For Other Tekton Projects

-The role of the Resolver is limited to fetching YAML strings and writing them to the `TektonResourceRequest`.
+The role of the Resolver is limited to fetching YAML strings and writing them to the `TektonResolutionRequest`.
 Other Tekton projects could leverage this same mechanism for resolving their own YAML documents and validate / apply defaults as they need.